joeparis/pf2e-errata/src/dark_archive.md

 **Range** 30 feet; **Targets** 1 creature
 -
 You point your finger and project a bolt of magical energy that stutters in and out of phase until it reaches the target.
-Make a ranged spell attack roll against your target’s AC; if the target has any circumstance bonuses to AC (such as from a shield or cover), reduce that bonus by 2 for this attack.
+Make a ranged spell attack roll against your target's AC; if the target has any circumstance bonuses to AC (such as from a shield or cover), reduce that bonus by 2 for this attack.
 On a success, you deal 3d4 piercing damage.
 On a critical success, the target takes double damage.
 -
 **Heightened (+1)** The bolt's damage increases by 1d4.
 )